This Chocolate Coconut Bark is quick, easy and made with only 3 ingredients. It's a simple candy recipe that is a must make for special occasions.

 - Next, add the coconut extract.
 Stir well.

-- Then, pour the chocolate into a parchment lined pan and smooth out.
+- Then, pour the chocolate onto a parchment lined baking sheet and smooth out it out with a spatula.

-- Next, place the pan in the fridge to set the bark.
+- Next, place the baking sheet in the fridge to set the bark.

-- Then, remove the pan from the fridge and break the bark apart.
+- Then, remove the baking sheet from the fridge and break the bark apart.

 How to Store: